GoogleCloudPlatform/opentelemetry-operator-sample/recipes/beyla-service-graph/README.md

 kubectl apply -f beyla-daemonset.yaml
 ```

-This will begin creating metrics and traces for all http traffic on each node,
+This will begin creating metrics for all http traffic on each node, and exporting them to
-and exporting them to Google Cloud.
+Google Managed Service for Prometheus.

 ### Workload Identity Setup